 Posts Tagged ‘Liam Neeson’

-Film Review – Memory
+Film Review – The Mother

 There are two parallel stories happening in Memory (2022).
 The first involves an aging assassin named Alex (Liam Neeson).
 Alex is a smooth operator, who has spent a lifetime taking down targets with expert efficiency.
 But age and attrition are catching up to him, and signs of…